Pierre-Jean De Smet

 Pierre-Jean De Smet, SJ (Dutch and French [də smɛt]; 30 January 1801 – 23 May 1873), also known as Pieter-Jan De Smet, was a Flemish Catholic priest and member of the Society of Jesus (Jesuits).
 He is known primarily for his widespread missionary work in the mid-19th century among the Native American peoples, in the midwestern and northwestern United States and western Canada.

 His extensive travels as a missionary were said to total 180000 mi.
 He was affectionately known as "Friend of Sitting Bull", as he persuaded the Sioux war chief to participate in negotiations with the American government for the 1868 Treaty of Fort Laramie.
-The Native Americans gave him the affectionate nickname De Grote Zwartrok (The Great Black Skirt).
+The Native Americans gave him the affectionate nickname De Grote Zwartrok ("The Great Black Skirt").

 Early life

 De Smet was born in Dendermonde, in what is now Belgium in 1801, and entered the Petit Séminaire at Mechelen at the age of nineteen.
 De Smet first came to the United States with eleven other Belgian Jesuits in 1821, intending to become a missionary to Native Americans.
 He began his novitiate at White Marsh, a Jesuit estate near Baltimore, Maryland.
 Part of the complex survives today as Sacred Heart Church in Bowie.

 In 1823, De Smet was transferred to Florissant, Missouri, just north of St. Louis, to complete his theological studies and to begin his studies of Native American languages.
+He brought with him six enslaved African Americans.
 He was ordained a priest on 23 September 1827.

-De Smet and five other Belgian novices, led by Charles Van Quickenborne, moved to Florissant, Missouri, north of St. Louis, at the invitation of bishop Dubourg.
+De Smet and five other Belgian novices, led by Charles Van Quickenborne, moved to Florissant at the invitation of bishop Louis William Valentine DuBourg.
 They founded several academic institutions, among which was the St. Regis Seminary, where De Smet had his first contacts with indigenous students.
 He learned about various Indian tribal customs and languages while serving as a prefect at the seminary.

 Around 1830, De Smet went to St. Louis to serve as treasurer at the College of St. Louis.
-On 23 Sept.
-1833, De Smet became an American citizen.
+On 23 September 1833, De Smet became a US citizen.
 He returned to Flanders that same year due to health problems and did not return to St. Louis until 1837.